SUDHANSHU17827/AgriMitra-AI/BACKEND_STATUS.md

-# माझे Kisan backend and ML status
+# AgriMitra AI backend and ML status

 This project now uses the existing Express API as the source of truth for application data.